MUTUAL FUNDS AND RISK RATIOS

 mutual funds risk ratios

 Risk is defined as a deviation from expectation.
-Deviation from expected outcomes can be positive or negative but as an investor we very much cautious about downside risk in the market.
+Deviation from expected outcomes can be positive or negative but as an investor, we are very cautious about downside risk in the market.

 In the market, such risk is quantified through the following ratios